 If you’re a fan of horror entertainment whether that be books or video games then chances are you’ve heard of the 1999 film The Blair Witch Project.
 It’s one of the best-known movies in that genre and it has influenced many horror games and movies since.
 Polish developer Bloober Team, who has previously made games such as Observer, Layers of Fear, and the upcoming The Medium, has now made a game called Blair Witch that is set in that same universe as that film.
 Blair Witch originally released almost a year ago on PC and Xbox One and has since gone to PlayStation 4.
 Now the game has finally made the trip to the Nintendo Switch.
 How does this latest Switch port fare?

-Blair Witch is a first-person psychological horror adventure game set in where you play as a man named Ellis.
-Set in 1996, Ellis is searching the forest outside of Burkittsville, Maryland for a child named Peter.
-Ellis is also joined on this adventure by his German Shepard named Bullet.
-Now you start finding out that the character you are playing as isn’t such a great guy.
+Blair Witch is a first-person psychological horror adventure game set in 1996 where you play as a man named Ellis.
+The story setup is that Ellis is searching the forest outside of Burkittsville, Maryland for a missing child named Peter.
+Joining Ellis on his search is his trusty German Shepard named Bullet who plays a part in the gameplay.
+It doesn’t take long into the game for you to start finding out that the character you are playing as isn’t such a great guy.
 Ellis has done a lot of terrible things and also suffers from PTSD from his time in the military.
 It seems like trying to find this kid is a bit of a redemption trip for him but things don’t exactly go as planned.
-Over the course of the 5-6 hour long story you’ll learn a lot about Ellis all the while running into plenty of jump scares and other creepy things in the forest.
+Over the course of the five to six-hour long story you’ll learn a lot about Ellis all the while running into plenty of jump scares and other creepy things in the forest.
 Some of these things surprised me but quite of lot of the story beats ended up being things I saw coming.

 The core gameplay revolves around just wandering through this forest, searching for clues and items, and trying to get to the bottom of what is going on.
 The game isn’t always clear with where you should go or what you should be doing so it’s kind of up to the player to figure that out.
 Thankfully you have Bullet with you and he is able to sniff out where you should be going as well as find important things in the world like those clues I mentioned.
 Sadly, one of my issues with the game is that picking up items sometimes can be way more difficult than it has any right to be.
 Sometimes you’ll need to be perfectly lined up to interact with them and sometimes Bullet can actually get in the way preventing you from interacting with them.
 Back to Bullet, he can also be used for attacking enemies in the woods and you can even give him treats to reward him.